 Disney World Characters at Disney's Hollywood Studios

-- Pluto at Animation Courtyard
+- Doc McStuffins, Fancy Nancy, Vampirina and Pluto in Animation Courtyard

 Dining with Disney World Characters

 For a large selection of characters in one stop, it’s worth considering a character dining experience.
 These meals offer you a slight time advantage.
 Why wait 45 minutes for one character when the same amount of time at a character meal could get you multiple greeting opportunities?
-Plus, you have mealtime covered, and for some spots, you don’t even have to leave your resort if you’re staying on-site!
+Plus you have mealtime covered, and for some spots, you don’t even have to leave your resort if you’re staying on-site!

 Other Unique Experiences with Disney World Characters